Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Mapping Module (MM)

-where $z_1, z_2 \subset \mathcal{Z}_{sys}$ are the latent encodings of the input observations $I_1, I_2 \subset \mathcal{T}_I$, respectively, $d_m$ is a hyperparameter, and the subscript $p \in \{1, 2, \infty\}$ denotes the metric $L_p$.
-The action term $\mathcal{L}_{action}$ naturally imposes the formulation of the covered regions $\mathcal{Z}_{sys}^i$ in the latent space.
-On one hand, it encodes identical states contained in the no-action pairs close by.
-On the other hand, it encourages different states to be encoded in separate parts of the latent space via the hyperparameter $d_m$.
 As we experimentally show in Sec.~\ref{sec:sec:stack:dm}, the choice of $d_m$ has a substantial impact on the latent space structure.
 Therefore, we propose to learn its value \textit{dynamically} during the training of the MM.
 In particular, $d_m$ is increased until the separation of action and no-action pairs is achieved.
 Starting from $0$ at the beginning of the training, we increase $d_m$ by $\Delta d_m$ every $k$th epoch as long as the maximum distance between no-action pairs is larger then the minimum distance between action pairs.
 The effect of dynamically increasing $d_m$ is shown in Fig.~\ref{fig::d_m_histo} where we visualize the distance $||z_1 - z_2||_1$ between the latent encodings of every action training pair (in blue) and no-action training pair (in green) obtained at various epochs during training on a box stacking task.
 It can be clearly seen that the parameter $d_m$ is increased as long as there is an intersection between action and no-action pairs.
 Detailed investigation of this approach as well as its positive effects on the structure of the latent space are provided in Sec.~\ref{sec:sec:stack:dm}.
 Note that the dynamic adaptation of the parameter $d_m$ eliminates the need to predetermine its value as in our previous work~\cite{ouriros}.

 We use a VAE such that its latent space represents the space $\mathcal{Z}$, while the encoder and decoder networks realize the mappings $\xi$ and $\omega$, respectively.
 We validate this choice in Sec.~\ref{sec:sec:stack:vae_vs_ae} by comparing it to AE.
 In the following, we first provide a brief summary of the VAE framework~\cite{kingma2013auto, rezende2014stochasticvae2} and then show how the action term can be integrated into its training objective.
 Let $I \subset \mathcal{T}_I$ be an input image, and let $z$ denote the unobserved latent variable with prior distribution $p(z)$.
 The VAE model consists of encoder and decoder neural networks that are jointly optimized to represent the parameters of the approximate posterior distribution $q(z|I)$ and the likelihood function $p(I|z)$, respectively.
 In particular, VAE is trained to minimize